MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/d-network-topology-and-connectivity.md

 ## 2. Configure DNS and name resolution for on-premises and Azure resources

-DNS is a critical design topic in the overall CAF enterprise-scale landing zone architecture, and while some customers may want to use their existing investments in DNS, others may see cloud adoption as an opportunity to modernize their internal DNS infrastructure and leverage native Azure capabilities.
+DNS is a critical design topic in the overall CAF enterprise-scale landing zone architecture.
+While some customers may want to use their existing investments in DNS, others may see cloud adoption as an opportunity to modernize their internal DNS infrastructure and optimize native Azure capabilities.

 ***Design considerations***